Babyama0901/Pag-Ambit-Interactive-Web-Comic-Book/TECHNICAL_PLAN.md

 4. Capture high-resolution screenshots of every page and the UI state.
 This ensures that documentation and thesis materials always reflect the latest build of the application.

+### 4.5 Zoom & Magnification
+To enhance accessibility and detail viewing, the system implements two distinct zoom mechanisms:
+*   **Global Zoom**: A slider control that scales the entire book container using CSS transforms, allowing users to adjust the overall size of the comic.
+*   **Magnifier Tool**: A localized zoom lens that follows the cursor, providing a high-magnification view of specific areas without altering the overall layout.

+### 4.6 Enhanced Navigation & Integrations
+*   **Keyboard Support**: Users can navigate pages using the Left and Right arrow keys for a more native reading experience.
+*   **Notes Integration**: A dedicated "Notes" dialog provides quick access to external note-taking platforms (Google Keep, iOS Notes, Notion), allowing users to jot down thoughts while reading.
+*   **Survey Feedback**: A direct integration with Google Forms allows users to submit feedback and reviews directly from the controls interface.

 ## 5. User Experience (UX) Design
 The application prioritizes a "Premium" feel through specific design choices:
 *   **Glassmorphism**: Extensive use of `backdrop-blur` and semi-transparent backgrounds to create depth and a modern aesthetic.